simonguest/env-isaaclab/README.md

 python -m isaacsim --generate-vscode-settings
 ```

 This will insert mock files into the Isaac Sim package extensions (.venv\Lib\site-packages\isaacsim\exts).
-Unfortunately, it generates an incomplete .vscode\settings.json (and one that is incompatible with Windows.)
+Unfortunately, it generates an incomplete .vscode\settings.json (and one that is incompatible with Windows).
 To fix, overwrite the generated settings.json with a working version:
 ```powershell
 cp .\.vscode\settings-working.json .\.vscode\settings.json
 ```

+## Scripts

+The scripts (in the scripts folder) are a snapshot from [NVIDIA's IsaacLab repo](https://github.com/isaac-sim/IsaacLab) to test everything is working correctly.
+These scripts are not kept in sync with latest updates, however, so you should always use the IsaacLab repo as the source of truth.

+## Running and Debugging Scripts

+`.vscode/launch.json` contains examples of how to list environments, create a new scene, and train/run the CartPole example.

 ## Troubleshooting
 - **Package download failures:** Confirm you can reach the NVIDIA and PyTorch indexes listed in `pyproject.toml`.
 Corporate proxies may need additional configuration.